Jessy Rompies

-Jessy Priskila Rompies (born 14 April 1990) is an Indonesian tennis player.
-She made her debut as a professional in 2004, aged 14, at an ITF tournament in Jakarta, and is coached by Suzanna Wibowo.
+Jessy Priskila Rompies (born 14 April 1990) is an Indonesian inactive tennis player.
+She made her debut as a professional in 2004, aged 14, at an ITF tournament in Jakarta, and was coached by Suzanna Wibowo.

 Rompies has won numerous medals at the SEA Games, including a gold in women's doubles in 2019, and a team gold and silver in doubles in 2023.

 Career

 Rompies has played in several junior Grand Slam tournaments.
 Her best result was reaching the semifinals of the 2008 US Open girls' doubles, partnered by Beatrice Gumulya.
-Rompies and Gumulya lost the semifinal in a tiebreak.
+Rompies and Gumulya lost the semifinal match in a tiebreak.

 In February 2009, Rompies represented Indonesia in the 2009 Fed Cup Asia/Oceania Zone Group I tournament.
 She played two doubles matches and one singles match.
 In her first match, Rompies and Ayu-Fani Damayanti defeated Ankita Bhambri and Rushmi Chakravarthi of India.

 In 2011, Rompies represented Indonesia in the 2011 Fed Cup Asia/Oceania Zone Group II tournament and Group I playoff.
 She played four doubles matches with partner Yayuk Basuki, winning each match to see her country back in the Asia/Oceania Group I. She won one singles title and three doubles titles on the ITF circuit that year.
 She played in one WTA tournament in 2011, the Malaysian Open.
 She successfully represented her country at the 2011 SEA Games in Palembang, winning bronze in the women's doubles, mixed doubles, and silver for the women's team.
 Rompies again won medals in these three events at the 2015 SEA Games in Singapore.

 Rompies also played in Fed Cup (2012 and 2016).
-Playing for the Indonesia Fed Cup team, she has a win–loss record of 21–20 (as of March 2024).
+Playing for the Indonesia Fed Cup team, she has a win–loss record of 24–20 (as of October 2024).